Balandino/Tikal/README.md

 A range of functions designed to pull in financial data.
 Most functions will either output to excel via [xlsxwriter](https://xlsxwriter.readthedocs.io/) or control Excel via [XLwings](https://www.xlwings.org/).
+Large portions of the code are unit tested.